irthomas/nomad_obs/README.md

 * Various standard packages (numpy, os, sys, datetime, matplotlib)
 * Xlsxwriter and xlrd

-All the above are available on crunch7.
+All the above are available on adaX.

 ### Directories

-Within the base directory there are four directories
+Within the base directory there are the following directories:

 Directory Name | Description
 --- | ---
 `cop_patching` | Scripts to generate patches to the COP tables onboard NOMAD.
 `nomad_obs` | Scripts to run the observation planning.
 `observations` | Input and output files, website pages, etc.
+`tmp` | Place to copy Ops overview and summary files from the webDAV server.
-`website` | Temporary website directory
+`website` | Old website directory.

 ### Scripts

+All scripts are found in the nomad_obs directory, and are in numerical order in the order to be run.
+First, the SPICE kernels need to be downloaded by running `_01_spice_kernel_downloader.py`.

+Then the Ops overview files from the webDAV server need to be copied to the tmp directory, and the script `_02_07_organise_extracted_inputs.py` will place the input files into the correct directories in `observations`.

-To run the planning with the same settings are the previous MTP, only two scripts must be modified:
+To run the planning with the same settings as the previous MTP, only two scripts must be modified:
 Script Name | Description
 --- | ---
-`run_planning.py` | (Unsurprisingly) this runs the planning.
+`nomad_obs/run_planning.py` | (Unsurprisingly) this runs the planning.
 Here the `mtpNumber` must be changed to the current MTP.
-`nomad_obs/mtp_inputs.py` | Info about all MTPs run so far. `mtpStart` and `mtpEnd` are the *EXMGEO_TD2N* and *EXMGEO_TD2N* times specified by Bojan or Claudio. `copVersion` is the COP table directory name used for this MTP.
+`nomad_obs/mtp_inputs.py` | Info about all MTPs run so far. `mtpStart` and `mtpEnd` are the *EXMGEO_TD2N* and *EXMGEO_TD2N* times specified by Bojan or Claudio. `copVersion` is the COP table directory name used for this MTP, to be added to `cop_tables` after a patch has been performed.
 After each patch is executed onboard, this must be updated to reflect the new COP rows.
 If no patching has taken place this is the same as the previous MTP.